somitsebastian007/simple-webapp-flask/README.md

   Python and its dependencies

-   apt-get update
-   apt-get install -y python3
-   apt-get install -y python3-pip
+   apt-get update                  #Checks and update new packages in the OS apt-get install -y python3      # Install Python apt-get install -y python3-pip  # Install pip

 ## 2. Install and Configure Web Server